 Our initial MS sample was drawn from the \textit{Gaia} DR3 archive using the following ADQL query, yielding 105,581 stars.

-The first six cuts select MS stars with $M_G > 3$\,mag for which the BP/RP filtering of luminous binaries is applicable \citep{Li+2025}, while the last four cuts match those applied to the RGB sample (Sect.~\ref{sec:rgb_sample}), selecting systems with excess scatter in RV and astrometry.
+The first six cuts select MS stars with $M_G > 3$\,mag for which the XP filtering of luminous binaries is applicable \citep{Li+2025}, while the last four cuts match those applied to the RGB sample (Sect.~\ref{sec:rgb_sample}), selecting systems with excess scatter in RV and astrometry.